-Melbourne Polytechnic's non-apprenticeship stream of the Certificate III in Landscape Construction will help you build and grow your future.
+The non-apprenticeship stream of our Certificate III in Landscape Construction will help build and grow your future.
 Take your career to the great outdoors by creating serene spaces of gardening bliss, and build your skills in the landscaping or horticulture industry.

 Industry opportunities for a lifetime

 The landscaping and horticulture industries offer a diverse range of career opportunities for those wanting to work in the garden design trade.

 Possible career paths for the landscape industry are: